-- reviews and approves, or recommends to the Board of Directors for approval, corporate performance goals and objectives; - reviews and approves or recommends to the Board of Directors for approval compensation for our Chief Executive Officer, other executive officers and directors; - reviews and approves the adoption, amendment and termination of any employment and any severance, change in control or other compensatory arrangements for our executive officers; - reviews regional and industry-wide compensation practices and trends to assess the propriety, adequacy and competitiveness of the Company's executive compensation programs; - reviews the Company's compensation policies and practices for all employees regarding risk-taking incentives and risk management policies and practices; and - administers our equity compensation plans.
+- reviews and approves, or recommends to the Board of Directors for approval, corporate performance goals and objectives; - reviews and approves or recommends to the Board of Directors for approval compensation for our Chief Executive Officer, other executive officers and directors;

+- reviews and approves the adoption, amendment and termination of any employment and any severance, change in control or other compensatory arrangements for our executive officers: - reviews regional and industry-wide compensation practices and trends to assess the propriety, adequacy and competitiveness of the Company's executive compensation programs; - reviews the Company's compensation policies and practices for all employees regarding risk-taking incentives and risk management policies and practices; and - · administers our equity compensation plans.

 Our Compensation Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of The Nasdaq Stock Market.
 A current copy of the charter is available on our website under the "Investors - Corporate Governance - Documents and Charters" tabs at https://renovorx.com/investors/corporate-governance/documents-charters.
-Our Compensation Committee was constituted in June 2021 and, during 2021, our Compensation Committee held one meeting.
+During 2022, our Compensation Committee held four meetings.